Franz Josef Strauss: Minister-President of Bavaria

-Strauss was a strong Bavarian monarchist.
+Wackersdorf nuclear reprocessing plant (WAA)

+Strauß campaigned vehemently for the construction of the Wackersdorf nuclear reprocessing plant (WAA) in Wackersdorf (Bavaria), which was accompanied by strong protests from the population, which he described as "hardly more dangerous than a bicycle spoke factory".

+The ecclesiastical resistance in particular, which met primarily at the Franziskus-Marterl, was a nuisance for Strauss and he said that "anyone who confuses people, whoever causes them to feel insecure, excited and afraid for no reason, is doing the work of the devil".

 Visit to Albania

 Strauss visited communist Albania on 21 August 1984, while Enver Hoxha, the ruler from the end of World War II until his death in 1985, was still in power.
 Strauss was one of the few Western leaders, if not the only one, to visit the isolationist Albania in decades.
 This fuelled speculation that Strauss might be preparing the way for diplomatic links between Albania and West Germany and, indeed, relations were established in 1987.

 In 2017, Strauss was honored with the Albanian National Flag Order, while a city square holds his name in Tirana.

 Death

 On 1 October 1988, Strauss collapsed while out hunting with Johannes, 11th Prince of Thurn and Taxis, in the Thurn and Taxis forests, east of Regensburg.
 He died in a Regensburg hospital on 3 October without having regained consciousness.
 He was 73.

 Family

 Strauss married Marianne Zwicknagl in 1957.
 She died in a car accident in 1984.
 They had three children: Maximilan Josef, Franz Georg, and Monika, who was member of the Landtag of Bavaria and a Bavarian minister.
 In 2009 she was elected to the European Parliament.